mlaursen/react-md/examples/nextjs/README.md

 ## What's Included

-This example will setup an example Next.js + react-md app that has the following
+This example will setup an example Next.js + ReactMD app that has the following
 features:

 - [jsconfig.json](./jsconfig.json) to allow absolute imports instead of relative